Brand Names: Opana, Opana ER

 Never share opioid medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medication in a place where others cannot get to it.
 Selling or giving away opioid medicine is against the law.

-Stop taking all other around-the-clock narcotic pain medications when you start taking oxymorphone.
+Stop using all other around-the-clock opioid pain medications when you start taking oxymorphone.

 Take oxymorphone on an empty stomach, at least 1 hour before or 2 hours after a meal.

 Take the medicine at the same times each day.